pact-foundation/pact-ruby/documentation/provider-states.md

 end
 ```

-You can also include modules to assist in data set up this way.
+Any modules included this way will be available in the set_up and tear_down blocks eg. test data helper methods.

 ```ruby
 Pact.configure do | config |